• Level of education

 1. A) The electromagnetic spectrum; concept of color; black body

-2. B) Light-matter interaction: dispersion, refraction, scattering
+2. B) Light-matter interaction: dispersion, refraction, diffusion

 -white